opencluster/design/Base/Base.md

 * Only one node can make changes at a time.
 * Seperation and sync of communications between sites.

-The base will handle the authentication part, with hooks that allow the overlying sytem to utlize the authentication and enhance it..
+The base will handle the authentication part, with hooks that allow the overlying sytem to utlize the authentication and enhance it.

 ## Datacenter Connector.